 - find a natural shelter, such as trees, large boulders, brushes,

-- remove camera strap or try wrapping it around tripod or lens, so the wind doesn’t get caught up in it,
+- remove camera strap or wrap it around tripod or lens, so the wind doesn’t get caught up in it like a sail,

 - weigh down your tripod by pushing it down with your whole body.

 Image sharpening in photo editors is and should be your last resort for sharp images.
 While it can’t perform miracles, you will see a significant improvement to image sharpness when you apply it with precision.

 Just like any other post-production technique, even sharpening can be overdone.
 It’s better if you use it sparingly and leave the photo slightly soft than to overdo it to the point where the image looks pixelated or too textured.